numaryu/gvalue/README.md

-# G Value calculation program
+# G value calculation program

 Ionization and singlet and triplet excitations.